 Based on the below, one would think that the nutrition provided by Vibrant Life’s formulas is notably above average.

-However, while the protein level may look impressive, a large portion of this protein is from the low-quality plant-based material which will be discussed later.
+However, while the protein level may look impressive, a large portion of this protein is from low-quality plant-based material, which will be discussed later.

 Plant-based protein such as this is less digestible and bioavailable than protein from meat and fish ingredients and is consequently considered inferior.

-Nevertheless, the nutrition provided by Vibrant life formulas are a step up from the poor nutrition provided by other low-cost grocery store brands, especially those sold at Walmart.
+Nevertheless, the nutrition provided by Vibrant life formulas is a step up from the poor nutrition provided by other low-cost grocery store brands, especially those sold at Walmart.